 Okay, I'm coming to your house to use your computer and you can't control what I do with it.

-Again, the real disagreement seems to be about the legitimacy of your boss's property claim.
+Again, the real disagreement is about the legitimacy of your boss's property claim, or absentee ownership.
 Argue against that instead of a consequence of it, if you want to promote understanding.

 "Property requires violence to enforce."

-Stopping murder requires using violence against those who do it.
+Stopping murder requires violence to enforce.
 Ancaps think defending their property is the same thing on a smaller scale, so this argument is circular.
 Once again, target the legitimacy of property.

 "If it's greedy to want to keep everything you have, how is it not greedy to want to take what someone else has?"